wdporter/i-am-that-vuepress/40-only-the-self-is-real/readme.md

 know that there is reality and it is to be found in the freedom of consciousness from matter and its limitations and distortions.
-Most of the people in the world just do not know that there is reality which can be found and experiënced in consciousness.
-It seems very important that they should hear the good news from somebody who has actually experiënced it.
+Most of the people in the world just do not know that there is reality which can be found and experienced in consciousness.
+It seems very important that they should hear the good news from somebody who has actually experienced it.
 Such witnesses have always existed and their testimony is precious.

 **M:**&ensp;Of course.
 The gospel of self-realisation, once heard, will never